 OK, I know the Business Type that I want.
 What now?

 With a crisp mission and vision, you will need to build and execute your school business plan.
-Your business plan will act as a blueprint of how the school is going to operate within its first five years.
+Your language school business plan will act as a blueprint of how the school is going to operate within its first five years.
 This will include having a strategy for hiring early and well; investing in onboarding all staff; planning and marketing for enrollment.
 You will also have to create partnerships for daily operations and securing the resources you will need for success.